isaracorp/Toolkit-Samples/aead_chacha20_poly1305_encrypt/README.md

 ### Getting Started

-We have created 2 small sample applications that demonstrate how to use the IQR Toolkit's Poly1305 implementation.
+We have created 2 small sample applications that demonstrate how to use the toolkit's Poly1305 implementation.
 The samples do ChaCha20-Poly1305 AEAD encryption/decryption and authentication.

 * `aead_chacha20_poly1305_encrypt` takes care of encryption and creating the